Bachelors of Fine Arts (BFA) in Interior Design

 This course prepares students for an internship or professional experience that will follow this course as a dynamic program graduation requirement.
 Additionally, students will gain exposure to common business practices such as the development of contracts, estimates, invoices, accounting, promotion, and project management.
 Prerequisite: Junior status or instructor approval.

 This course focuses on the organization and preparation of a portfolio showcasing a student's creative work in preparation for employment in the field of design.
-Students will explore visual composition and organization, document assembly methods and various reproduction image management techniques.
+Students will explore visual composition and organization, document assembly methods, and various reproduction image management techniques.
 Computer photo editing and printing are used to create a paper and digital portfolio.
 Additional course fee is required.
-Prerequisites: Declared Art and Design major with Junior or Senior status, or by instructor permission.
+Prerequisites: Declared Art and Design major/minor with Junior or Senior status, or by instructor permission.
+Course may be taken twice for up to 4 credits total.

 This course is an introduction to computer-aided design and drafting using Autodesk AutoCAD and Revit softwares.
 Students will learn digital drafting software effectively to create computer-generated plans for interior spaces while reviewing Life Safety, ANSI, ADA and regional building codes related to their projects.
 Also included in this course, students will learn digital rendering through programs like Enscape and Sketchup alongside drafting mark-up softwares like Bluebeam Revu.
 Additional course fee is required.